johndoe31415/pysuchsel/README.md

  4        MIRABELLE
 ```

-This will create two files, one for the puzzle ("solword.svg") and the other
+This will also create a puzzle SVG ("solword.svg") which includes the solution
-for the solution ("solution.svg").
-Here's how they look:
+as own separate layers.
+This is how it looks:

 ![Paddelfisch Solution Word](https://raw.githubusercontent.com/johndoe31415/pysuchsel/master/docs/solword.png)